Automattic/jetpack/readme.txt

 * Sync: improve reliability of the synchronization of taxonomies.
 * Videos: ensure any deprecations added in the core video block are not overwritten.
 * Widgets: allow the customization of avatar image options in the Top Posts Widget, via a filter.
+* Widgets: add option to open Flickr gallery images in a new tab.
 * WordPress.com Activity Log: avoid display issues with WooCommerce Product Reviews.

 **Improved compatibility**